Jeavon/Slimsy/README.md

     	<script src="/scripts/slimmage.settings.js"></script>
     	<script src="/scripts/slimmage.min.js"></script>

+If you don't already have js bundling in place you should take a look at the [Optimus](http://our.umbraco.org/projects/developer-tools/optimus) package, it will allow you to bundle them together in minutes.

 ### 2. Adjust your image src attributes

 Use the GetResponsiveImageUrl or GetResponsiveCropUrl methods on your dynamic or typed content/media items